fharris/curiositymonolith/automatic-deployment.md

 1. **Configure local Git server**

-TheGogs container is running on localhost:10880.Copy past that hostname:port on your browser and start the configuration.
-The first time you run it, you will get a special screen for the database set up.
-Make sure than you Select SQLite3 and keep the Path as it is as illustrated in Figure gogs1.
+The Gogs container is running on localhost:10880.
+Copy past that hostname:port on your browser and start the configuration.
+The first time you run it, you will get a special screen for the database set-up.
+Make sure that you select **SQLite3** and keep the **Path** as it is as illustrated in Figure gogs1.

 <img width="1036" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/fa65bd6b-305e-450d-9d92-4a3627c9146e">